 Is online counselling as effective as in-person counselling?

 Easy and accessible, online sessions are just as powerful as in-person sessions.
 When you find a counsellor that works with you - someone who feels safe and nonjudgmental, and provides a space where you can explore your feelings and work towards your goals - it doesn't matter if you are in in person or online.
 From the convenience and comfort of your home you can have the support you deserve and desire.
 You can have the opportunity to express and heal.

 How are online sessions done?

-We will meet on Zoom - a program that enables us to video conference.
-You can use Zoom on whatever platform works for you - on your mobile, computer or tablet.
-Zoom is free to use and there is no needdownload the program to participate, but you will need a video camera and Internet connection.
-I will email the link to join prior to our meeting.
-Zoom operates very much like Skype, except I would send you an email link prior to our appointment.
+We will meet through Jane, an online platform for health and wellness practioners that is *HIPAA and PHIPA/PIPEDA compliant.
+Jane enables you to book appointments easily online.
+We will meet through video conference in the Jane app.
+You can use Jane on whatever platform works for you - on your mobile, computer or tablet.
+Jane is free to use and there is no needdownload the program to participate, but you will need a video camera and Internet connection.

 How many sessions could I benefit from?

 The number of sessions will vary for each person.
 Your purpose for therapy, your goal, your finances and your availability will all impact how we move forward.
 We can discuss this in your free 20 minute consultation.

 Yes, absolutely.
 There will be times where we may discuss if you are ready to share certain information with people in your life – but only when you feel ready.
 What we discuss never leaves the room except for these circumstances:

 The courts subpoena my files or if I am subpoenaed as a witness in court

 Criminal code violations where physical, emotional and/or sexual abuse has not previously been reported (eg. Child abuse, Elder abuse, etc)